 Units of study may include, but are not limited to:

-Hawaiian culture and values, geography and mapping, stream and reef ecosystems, weather and climate, forces and motion, simple machines, health and the human body systems, US history and electricity and magnetism, and units are looped in a three-year cycle.
-Students explore the continuity and change that has led us to today, and we examine challenges and brainstorm for solutions through individual and small group investigation, communication, and discovery.
+Hawaiian culture and values, world geography, cartography, stream and reef ecosystems, weather and climate, forces and motion, simple machines, human body systems, U.S. history, electricity and magnetism.
+Units are looped in a three-year cycle.
+Students explore the continuity and change leading us to current trends.
+We examine challenges and brainstorm for solutions through individual and small group investigation, communication and discovery.

-Afternoons end with extra-curricular activities such as art and physical education, music, drama, Spanish, gardening and more!
+Afternoons end with extra-curricular activities such as art and physical education, music, reading buddies, Japanese, gardening and more!